eigenvalue000/team-profile-generator/README.md

 ## Installation
 First, clone the repository to your local machine.
-Then use npm i to install the necessary packagesfrom the package.json file.
+Then use npm i to install the necessary packages from the package.json file.

 ## Usage
 The application will ask a sequence of questions